 It is definitely becoming a safer city, with other crimes showing lower numbers as well.
 The drop in crime goes hand in hand with the dramatic increase of tourists to the city.

 Even though there have been highly publicized crime rates, it is a policy of the mayor to promote tourism in Chicago.
 Tourism is important, generating thousands of jobs for Chicago citizens – plus revenue for the city – and help make it one of the most popular cities for tourists in America.

-Chicago has previously received much attention in the media, mainly thanks to the spike in violent crime in 2016.
-Many regarded it as one of the most dangerous cities in America.
+Many regarded Chicago as one of the most dangerous cities in America.

 However, Chicago is a city of two halves: one is the vibrant metropolis with its museums, parks and amazing dining scene; the other is much poorer and affected by crime and gangs.

 As a tourist visiting Chicago – now as much as any time you would have visited – it is likely that you won’t be going to the Chicago neighborhoods with the highest crime rates.

 In short, it is safe to visit Chicago right now.